 - 1.5 lbs ground beef

-- 1 (15.5 oz) can black beans, rinsed and drained thoroughly
+- 15 oz can black beans rinsed and drained thoroughly

 - 3 cups Mexican-blend shredded cheese

-- 1 batch homemade red enchilada sauce, or 1 can store-bought enchilada sauce
+- 1 batch homemade red enchilada sauce or a 19 – 20oz can of store-bought sauce

-- Spread the remaining enchilada sauce over the top of the tortillas, and sprinkle with the remaining shredded cheese.
+- Spread any remaining enchilada sauce over the top of the tortillas and sprinkle top with remaining cheese.